-- 8. Place all operating controls in their neutral position. - 9.
-Position Crane Function switch to OFF. - 10.
-Shut down engine following proper procedures specified in this manual and applicable engine manual. - 11.
-Remove keys. - 12.
+- 8. Put all operating controls in the neutral position. - 9.
+Position the Crane Function switch to OFF. - 10.
+Shut down the engine following the proper procedures specified in this manual and the applicable engine manual. - 11.
+Remove the keys. - 12.
 Close and lock all windows, covers, and doors.